Spicy drumsticks from Mangalore (Nurge gashie)

 3-4 tablespoons oil

-Boil the drumstick pods in just enough water to cver, with a touch of salt, for 10 minutes.
+Boil the drumstick pods in just enough water to cover them for 10 minutes with a touch of salt.
 Cool and set aside with the water.

-Toast all the spice powder ingredients on a pan, individually, till they are lightly browned.
+Toast all the spice powder ingredients individually on a pan until lightly browned.
 Cool and grind in a coffee mill to a fine powder.

-Add the grated coconut to a mini blender with 1/2 cup of the water that the drumsticks were boiled in.
-Puree to a fine paste. set aside.
+Add the grated coconut to a mini blender with 1/2 cup of water the drumsticks were boiled in.
+Puree to a fine paste.
+Set aside.

-Heat the oil in a pot and add the tempering ingredients and cook on medium till the dal is light brown and the mustrad seeds start to pop.
-Add the onion and cook till lightly browned, about 5 minutes.
+Heat the oil in a pot, add the tempering ingredients, and cook on medium till the dal is light brown and the mustard seeds start to pop.
+Add the onion and cook till lightly browned about 5 minutes.
 Add the garlic, if using, and cook for 1 minute.
-Add the spice paste and mix. you should have a very wet mix, if not add some oil.
+Add the spice paste and mix.
+You should have a very wet mix; if not, add some oil.
 Fry till the ingredients are browned lightly.
 Add the tamarind and the coconut milk and simmer till the paste is thick and the oil begins to shine in the paste, about 10 minutes.
 Add the cooked drumsticks, salt and some of the water.
 Simmer gently for 5 minutes or till you have the desired consistency for the curry.
-I prefer this curry quite thick, where the paste coats and sticks to the drumsticks.
+I prefer this thick curry, where the paste coats and sticks to the drumsticks.

 Serve topped with fresh cilantro.